ietf-wg-cellar/matroska-specification/iana.md

 ## Color Ranges Registry

 IANA has created a new registry called the "Color Ranges" registry.
-The values correspond to the unsigned integer `Range` value described in (#range-element).
+The values correspond to the unsigned integer `Range` value described in (#color-range-element).

 To register a new Color Range in this registry, one needs a Color Range value, a description, a Change Controller (IETF or email of registrant), and